rpthms/nft-geo-filter/README.md

 been dropped/accepted.
 Just add the `--counter` argument when calling the script.

-Filtering rules can also log the packets that are allowed or denied by them, by using the `--log` argument.
-You can optionally provide a prefix to the log messages for easier identification, using the `--log-prefix` argument and change the log severity level from 'warn' by using the `--log-level` argument.
+Filtering rules can also log the packets that are accepted or droped by them, by using the `--log-accept` or the `--log-drop` arguments.
+You can optionally provide a prefix to the log messages for easier identification, using the `--log-accept-prefix`, `--log-drop-prefix` arguments and change the log severity level from 'warn' by using the `--log-accept-level` and `--log-drop-level` arguments.

 # Help text
 Run `nft-geo-filter -h` to get the following help text:
 ```
 usage: nft-geo-filter [-h] [-v] [--version] [-l LOCATION] [-a] [--allow-established] [-c]
                       [-f {ip,ip6,inet,netdev}] [-n NAME] [-i INTERFACE] [--no-ipv4 | --no-ipv6]
+                      [-p] [--log-accept-prefix PREFIX]
+                      [--log-accept-level {emerg,alert,crit,err,warn,notice,info,debug}] [-o]
-                      [-o] [--log-prefix PREFIX]
+                      [--log-drop-prefix PREFIX]
+                      [--log-drop-level {emerg,alert,crit,err,warn,notice,info,debug}]
-                      [--log-level {emerg,alert,crit,err,warn,notice,info,debug}] [-e ADDRESSES]
+                      [-e ADDRESSES]
                       country [country ...]

 Filter traffic in nftables using country IP blocks